FinnishCustoms-SuomenTulli/account-register-information-query/index_en.md

 If the same Business ID or VAT identifier is used in the data traffic certificate and outgoing message signature certificate of the party submitting the information, the same certificate can be used for both purposes.

-Please note: For the protection of data communications to meet the information security requirements of the National Cyber Security Centre referred to below, the RSA public key of the certificate used must have at least 3072 bits.
-This must be taken into account when ordering a certificate.
+Please note: For the message signatures to meet the information security requirements of the National Cyber Security Centre referred to below, the RSA public key of the certificate used for signatures must have at least 3072 bits.
+The uses of the certificate used for signatures must also include “digital signature”.
+In addition, the server certificate must be of type QWAC (Qualified Website Authentication Certificate), which includes extensions (X509v3 Extended Key Usage: TLS Web Client Authentication, TLS Web Server Authentication).
+These factors must be taken into account when ordering a certificate.

 #### <a name="xml-sig"></a> Forming XML signatures